-The establishment, in 2009, of the Master’s Degree Programme in Olympic Studies, in cooperation with the University of the Peloponnese and the generous contribution at the deginning of the John Latsis Foundation and then of “OLYMPIACOS FC”, bears proof to the propagation of the Olympic Ideals at the highest level.
+The establishment, in 2009, of the Master’s Degree Programme in Olympic Studies, in cooperation with the University of the Peloponnese and the generous contribution at the deginning of the John Latsis Foundation, then of “OLYMPIACOS FC” and since 2019 of M/Maritime, bears proof to the propagation of the Olympic Ideals at the highest level.

 The next step of the International Olympic Academy for the propagation of Olympism will be to create in the site of Ancient Olympia, a Documentation and Reflection Research Center on this philosophy related to the problems which contemporary society faces implementing in this way the second part of Pierre de Coubertin’s vision.